fsantanna-no/ce0/doc/recs.md

    \_/
 ```

+Sharing a recursive value requires the explicit `borrow` operation modifier.
-A pointer to a recursive type holds a *weak reference (ptr)* to its value and
+A pointer to a recursive value holds a *weak reference (ptr)* to its value and
 distinguishes from a reference (ref) as follows:

 - A pointer does not own the allocated value.